-Due to this conflict of interest, VCMI and its registered representatives may be biased in favour of their proprietary product or recommend unsuitable investments in the product.
-To address this conflict of interest VCMI and its registered representatives take steps to ensure they deal with clients fairly, honestly and good faith, as required by Securities Legislation.
+Due to this conflict of interest, VCMI and its dealing representatives may be biased in favour of their proprietary product or recommend unsuitable investments in the product.
+To address this conflict of interest VCMI and its dealing representatives take steps to ensure they deal with clients fairly, honestly and good faith, as required by Securities Legislation.

 This includes conducting a suitability determination on any securities recommended to clients.
 Ensuring suitability of investments involves conducting due diligence on clients through a meaningful interaction and collecting know your client information.
 VCMI also conducts deep due diligence on its issuers, including the VCMI Funds, to understand the risks, fees and costs, features and benefits of the securities they offer.
-The registered representatives, apply their professional judgement and experience to ensure that any security recommended is suitable for the client and puts the clients interest first.
+VCMI takes steps to have similar third-party alternative offerings.
+The dealing representatives, apply their professional judgement and experience to ensure that any security recommended is suitable for the client and puts the clients interest first.
+VCMI compliance staff monitor the use of proprietary products in client accounts.
 Finally, all trades are approved by compliance staff.